-Though some elements of the three lists differ,168 the reward of divine fellowship for the disciples is the same.
-In 2 Peter 1:4, 8, 10, they are promised that they will become "partakers of the divine nature," and that they will ultimately be fruitful "in the knowledge of our Lord Jesus Christ," thus, in Joseph Smith's reading, making their "calling and election sure."
+Though some elements of the three lists differ,181 the reward of divine fellowship for disciples is the same.
+In 2 Peter 1:4, 8, and 10, they are promised that they will become "partakers of the divine nature," that they will ultimately be fruitful "in the knowledge of our Lord Jesus Christ," and in this way, according to Joseph Smith's reading, will have made their "calling and election sure."
 In Romans 5:2, they are told that they will "rejoice in hope of the glory of God."
-This means that they can look forward with glad confidence, knowing that they "will be able to share in the revelation of God - in other words, that [they] will come to know Him as He is."169 D&C 4:7 echoes the words of the Savior: "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you"170 - a threefold promise that Matthew Bowen correlates to faith, hope, and charity.
-He notes that "ask' and 'seek' correspond to the Hebrew verbs sh'l and bqsh, which were used to describe 'asking for' or 'seeking' a divine revelation, often in a temple setting,"171 and Jack Welch has argued that the symbolism of knocking is best understood "in a ceremonial context."172 However, it should be remembered that the temple ordinances also foreshadow actual events in the life of faithful disciples who endure to the end.173
+This means that they can look forward with glad confidence, knowing that they "will be able to share in the revelation of God - in other words, that [they] will come to know Him as He is."182 D&C 4:7 states the same truths by echoing the words of the Savior: "Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you"183 - a threefold promise that Matthew Bowen correlates to faith, hope, and charity.
+He notes that "ask' and 'seek' correspond to the Hebrew verbs sh'l and bqsh, which were used to describe 'asking for' or 'seeking' a divine revelation, often in a temple setting,"184 and Jack Welch has argued that the symbolism of knocking is likewise best understood "in a ceremonial context."185 It should be added, however, that temple ordinances foreshadow actual events in the life of faithful disciples who endure to the end.186

-The expansion of 2 Peter's list of virtues in D&C 4 warrants further discussion.
-It is worth noting that the "three principal rounds" of faith, hope, and charity/love are specifically highlighted in verse 5, and then repeated as part of the longer list of virtues given in verse 6.
-Intriguingly, the list of eight qualities found in 2 Peter 1 is expanded in section 4 of the Doctrine and Covenants to ten in number.174 In an insightful article, John W. Welch has shown how the number ten in the ancient world - which conveys the idea of perfection, especially divine completion - relates to human ascension into the holy of holies or highest degree of heaven:175
+The expansion of 2 Peter's list of virtues within section 4 of the D&C warrants further discussion.
+It is worth noting that the "three principal rounds" of the ladder - namely, faith, hope, and charity/love - are specifically highlighted in verse 5, and then repeated in the same order as part of the longer list of virtues given in verse 6.
+Intriguingly, the list of eight qualities found in 2 Peter 1 is expanded in D&C 4 to ten in number.187 In an insightful article, John W. Welch has shown how the number ten in the ancient world - which conveys the idea of perfection, especially divine completion - relates to human ascension into the holy of holies or highest degree of heaven:188

-"The rabbinic classification of the ten degrees of holiness, which begins with Palestine, the land holier than all other lands, and culminates in the most holy place, the Holy of Holies, was essentially known in the days of High Priest Simon the Just, that is, around 200 BCE."
-Echoing these ten degrees on earth were ten degrees in heaven.
-In the book of 2 Enoch, Enoch has a vision in which he progresses from the first heaven into the tenth heaven, where God resides and Enoch sees the face of the Lord, is anointed, given clothes of glory, and is told "all the things of heaven and earth" ...
+"The rabbinic classification of the ten degrees of holiness, which begins with Palestine, the land holier than all other lands, and culminates in the most holy place, the Holy of Holies, was essentially known in the days of High Priest Simon the Just, that is, around 200 BCE."189 Echoing these ten degrees on earth were ten degrees in heaven.
+In the book of 2 Enoch, Enoch has a vision in which he progresses from the first heaven into the tenth heaven, where God resides and Enoch sees the face of the Lord, is anointed, given clothes of glory, and is told "all the things of heaven and earth."190...

-Kabbalah, a late form of Jewish mysticism, teaches that the ten Sefirot were emanations and attributes of God, part of the unfolding of creation, and that one must pass through them to ascend to God's presence.178
+Kabbalah, a late form of Jewish mysticism, teaches that the ten Sefirot were emanations and attributes of God, part of the unfolding of creation, and that one must pass through them to ascend to God's presence.191

-Though it is true that no explicit mention is made in the Bible of the performance of rites inculcating this divine pathway of virtues, it is equally true that a lecture based on 2 Peter 1:3-11 would not in the least be out of place as a summary of progression through LDS temple ordinances.179
+Though it is true that no explicit mention is made in the Bible of the performance of rites inculcating this divine pathway of virtues, it is equally true that a lecture based on 2 Peter 1:3-11 would not in the least be out of place as a summary of progression through LDS temple ordinances.192